 Yeah, I do.

-Uh I think it's I think it's important that he brought it up on his own for one one particular purpose, is that he is trying to reassure the president, and we've seen it's a very tumultuous time now, especially with what happened with Michael Cohen, the president's attorney.
+I think it's important that he brought it up on his own for one particular purpose, is that he is trying to reassure the president, and we've seen it's a very tumultuous time now, especially with what happened with Michael Cohen, the president's attorney, that, look, you're not the target of an investigation, more like a witness or a subject.

-Uh we want to reassure you of that fact.
+We want to reassure you of that fact.

 What's going to change in the future?

-Um, when it comes to cases like this, so I think I would be very cautious.
+So I think I would be very cautious.

-Uh it's the same, it's the same exact statement that was given to the president earlier on.
+It's the same exact statement that was given to the president earlier on.

-Um, I think coming from Rosenstein, it's uh maybe Rosenstein's trying to stop the president or uh uh from from doing anything, because there have been a lot of rumors that there that he might be removed, and obviously the president has said that he has no plans on doing that, but of course, the president can change his mind at any point in time.
+I think coming from Rosenstein, it's maybe Rosenstein's trying to stop the president from doing anything because there have been a lot of rumors that he might be removed.

-So this is a really cautious game, and everyone seems to be playing uh, you know, moving their chest pieces in different directions.
+And everyone seems to be playing, you know, moving their chess pieces in different directions.

-Uh in but but look, the investigation is still ongoing.
+But look, the investigation is still ongoing.

-Yeah, look at the We're so far beyond the mandate.
+It's so far beyond the mandate.

 I mean, Andy McCarthy's been there.

-I mean, Rudy Giuliani's been I mean, you have a who's who list of people that have served in that office, and they're known for going after big name people, aren't they?
+I mean, you have a who's who list of people that have served in that office, and they're known for going after big-name people, aren't they?

 Yeah, they sure are.

-In other words, you could shut down the special counsel uh investigation here for very good reason, but the Southern District thing would still go on.
+In other words, you could shut down the special counsel investigation here for very good reason, but the Southern District thing would still go on.

 So in some sense, maybe it's an insurance policy.